 Most of us don’t have a filtration system in our house and we must address the

-There are easy ways to remove chlorine from our bath water through chemical neutralization.
+There are easy ways to remove chlorine from our bathwater through chemical neutralization.

-There are several chemical compounds which can remove chlorine from the water.
-Sodium acorbate powder (a form of vitamin C) is a good solution since it’s easy to obtain and easy to use.
+There are several chemical compounds that can remove chlorine from the water.
+Sodium ascorbate powder (a form of vitamin C) is a good solution since it’s easy to obtain and easy to use.
 You will need to add 1/4 tsp (or 1000 mg) of Sodium Ascorbate into your bath water about 5 minutes prior to bathing, giving it enough time to neutralize chlorine.
 Sodium Ascorbate will neutralize chloramine, which is also used to treat water and is even more dangerous than chlorine.
-A Canadian company Santevia makes bath filters which are made with vitamin C and are very easy to use.
+A Canadian company Santevia makes bath filters that are made with vitamin C and are very easy to use.